Street Fighter: Crossover series (1996)

 Capcom produced fighting games involving licensed characters from other companies and their own properties.
-In 1994, Capcom released the Marvel-licensed fighting game X-Men: Children of the Atom, which features Akuma from Super Turbo as a hidden character.
-It was followed by Marvel Super Heroes in 1995, which features Anita from Night Warriors.
+In 1994, Capcom released the Marvel-licensed fighting game X-Men: Children of the Atom, which features Akuma from Super Street Fighter II Turbo as a hidden character.
+It was followed by Marvel Super Heroes in 1995, which features Anita from Night Warriors: Darkstalkers' Revenge.

 Capcom released a third Marvel-licensed game, X-Men vs. Street Fighter, in 1996, a full-fledged crossover between characters from X-Men and the Street Fighter Alpha games with a two-on-two tag team-based system.
-It was followed by Marvel Super Heroes vs. Street Fighter in 1997, which expanded the roster to include characters from Marvel Super Heroes; Marvel vs. Capcom in 1998, which features characters from Street Fighter and other Capcom properties; and Marvel vs. Capcom 2 in 2000, which was produced from the Dreamcast-based NAOMI hardware.
-Due to Marvel Licencing issues, Marvel vs. Capcom 2 was unavailable for digital purchase until the release of Marvel vs. Capcom Fighting Collection: Arcade Classics in 2024.
+It was followed by Marvel Super Heroes vs. Street Fighter in 1997, which expanded the roster to include characters from Marvel Super Heroes; Marvel vs. Capcom in 1998, which features characters from Street Fighter and other Capcom properties; and Marvel vs. Capcom 2: New Age of Heroes in 2000, which was produced from the Dreamcast-based NAOMI hardware.
+Due to Marvel licensing issues, Marvel vs. Capcom 2 was unavailable for digital purchase until the release of Marvel vs. Capcom Fighting Collection: Arcade Classics in 2024.

 Capcom produced a series of similar crossover fighting games with rival fighting game developer SNK Playmore.
-They include Capcom vs. SNK in 2000, which features characters primarily from the Street Fighter and The King of Fighters series.
-It was followed by a minor upgrade, Capcom vs. SNK Pro, and a sequel, Capcom vs. SNK 2, both released in 2001.
+They include Capcom vs. SNK: Millennium Fight 2000 in 2000, which features characters primarily from the Street Fighter and The King of Fighters series.
+It was followed by a minor upgrade, Capcom vs. SNK: Millennium Fight 2000 Pro, and a sequel, Capcom vs. SNK 2: Mark of the Millennium 2001, both released in 2001.
 All three games were produced for the NAOMI hardware as well.
-The SNK-produced fighting games of this crossover include the Dimps-developed portable fighting game SNK vs. Capcom: The Match of the Millennium for the Neo Geo Pocket Color in 1999 and SNK vs. Capcom: SVC Chaos for the Neo Geo in 2003.
+The SNK-produced fighting games of this crossover series include the Dimps-developed portable fighting game SNK vs. Capcom: The Match of the Millennium for the Neo Geo Pocket Color in 1999 and SNK vs. Capcom: SVC Chaos for the Neo Geo in 2003.

 From 2003 to 2008, the Versus series of Capcom fighting games had no new releases, though Capcom and Namco produced the crossover tactical role-playing game Namco × Capcom for the PlayStation 2 exclusively in Japan in 2005.
 Ryu and Ken are playable in 2012's Project X Zone, a tactical role-playing game that draws characters from various Sega, Namco-Bandai, and Capcom franchises.